Prof. Rezaul Kabir holds the Chair of Corporate Finance and Risk Management at the Faculty of Behavioral, Management and

 Prof. Kabir has lectured extensively undergraduate, graduate and executive level courses, at many different universities.
 His research has been primarily multi-disciplinary, empirical and policy-oriented.
 Throughout an academic career spanning more than 35 years, he has studied a wide range of topical issues related to corporate finance, corporate valuation, corporate governance, corporate diversification, corporate social responsibility, business groups, regulation of capital market, financial crisis, and small business.
 His research papers have appeared in national and international books, reports, and scientific journals such as Journal of Banking and Finance, Journal of Corporate Finance, Journal of Business Finance and Accounting, European Economic Review, Strategic Management Journal, Journal of Business Research, Journal of Multinational Financial Management, Journal of Economics and Business, Applied Financial Economics, Research in International Business and Finance, Pacific Accounting Review, Journal of International Financial Markets, Institutions & Money, and China Journal of Accounting Research.
 He belongs to the top 10% of authors on Social Science Research Network (SSRN) by all-time downloads.

-Dr. Kabir has travelled worldwide to present papers at international academic conferences.
+Prof. Kabir has travelled worldwide to present papers and give talks at international academic conferences and universities.
 He has supervised several hundreds BSc and MSc thesis research students, and 11 PhD thesis research students.
-He also worked on several research projects funded by governmental and private agencies.
+He also worked on research projects funded by governmental and private agencies.
 He was a mentor of young academics from many different countries: Bangladesh, Czech Republic, China, India, Indonesia, Malaysia, the Netherlands, Pakistan, and Vietnam.

 Areas of interest

-Corporate Finance, Corporate Governance, Small Business, Valuation, Risk Management, Corporate Social Responsibility, Microfinance, Crowd Funding, Financial Crisis, Capital Markets, Law & Finance, Technology & Finance, Financial Engineering, Customer Concentration, Financial Management of Hospitals.
+Corporate Finance, Corporate Governance, Small Business, Valuation, Corporate Social Responsibility, Microfinance, Financial Crisis, Risk Management, Finance & Regulation, Finance & Technology.

 Journal of Banking and Finance